TimeForANinja/proxysg-categorie-server/backend/db/sqlite/migration/README.md

 -- Add default preferences for existing users
 INSERT INTO user_preferences (user_id)
 SELECT id FROM users WHERE id NOT IN (SELECT user_id FROM user_preferences);

+-- Record this migration in the history table
+-- Note: Always include this at the end of your migration script INSERT INTO history (time, description, user, ref_token, ref_url, ref_category) VALUES (strftime('%s', 'now'), 'Migrated DB to version: 3', 'system', '', '', '');
 ```

+> **Important**: Always include a history record at the end of each migration script to document the version change.
+This replaces the previous automatic history recording that was done in the Python code.

 ## Troubleshooting